Wiredcraft/test-fullstack/README.md

  ### App.ts One of the two classes in this code

 ![Application Manager](https://nicrepoimg.s3.amazonaws.com/Screenshot+from+2021-09-05+09-27-21.png)
 #### The Application Manager is responsible for configuring everything our application needs to start running.
-You can notice that we are instantiating the database, middlewares, and asl routes, everything abstract into this entity that exports the server object so we can really start listening to HTTP requests
+You can notice that we are instantiating the database, middlewares, and routes, everything abstracted into this entity that exports the server object so we can really start listening to HTTP requests

 #### It's important to say that separating the application from the server like this, allows us to test all the application flows by really calling the endpoints using libraries such as supertest, which uses the application configuration to simulate an API during the tests execution time.
 Also, since the class is configurable by dependency injection, the code is not coupled, so we can control the state of the application the way we'd like for testings purposes, from easily creating a new database connection rule to applying new routes with new handlers.